karaee/AggregatePlanning-CPLEX/README.md

 Formulate and solve the aggregate production planning problem.
 To develop the aggregate plan, you will need to construct and solve a linear programming problem minimizing the overall cost comprised of production, holding inventory and workforce related (regular time and overtime) costs.
 Shortages are not allowed.

+The [model](https://github.com/karaee/AggregatePlanning-CPLEX/blob/main/model.lp) and the [result](https://github.com/karaee/AggregatePlanning-CPLEX/blob/main/result.txt) can be found in the repository.